cashmusic/cashmusic.js/README.md

 ##The short version
 soundandvision.js needs a standard overlay/lightbox object that can be reused for an image gallery or for turning links to YouTube and Vimdeo into overlay embeds.

+It also needs an audio wrapper with Flash fallback to provide an interface (and programatic wrapper) for playing audio, including MP3s and mobile, with playlist support.

 There needs to be a centralized object so video players can talk to audio players, pause them, etc. That central object also needs to exist globally so we can reinitialize after an AJAX page load.